M Idioms

 - halfway between two different ideas, seeing good on both sides of an issue

-The mayor was elected because his ideas were very middle of the road.
+The mayor was elected because his ideas were middle of the road.

 might as well

 "We might as well go home now.
-I don`t think he will come."
+I don`t think our friend will come."

 a milestone in someone's life